umalabs/correlated-authorization/README.md

 Fig.&nbsp;2.&emsp;Unilateral entity authentication protocol
 </p>

 &emsp;Successful completion of steps means that the claimant has authenticated himself to the verifier.
-The ticket represents the random challenge, and the signed ticket hash represents the response.
+The ticket represents the random challenge, and the signed ticket hash together with the ticket represents the response.
 Ticket hash is used here to ensure that the actual value of the ticket is not disclosed to the authenticator.

-## V. Holder-of-Key Assertion
+## V. Federation and Assertions

-&emsp;TBD
+&emsp;There are some similarities and a few differences between the Correlated Authorization federation scenario and the federation scenario described in NIST SP 800-63C [8] document.

+#### *A. Federation Model*

+&emsp;In a Correlated Authorization federation protocol, two two-party relationships are formed.
+The first is between the claimant and the authenticator, and second is between the claimant and the verifier, as shown in Figure&nbsp;2.
+The claimant communicates with both the authenticator and the verifier using a client.
+The verifier and the authenticator communicate with each other through the client, which acts as a transparent bridge that links the authenticator to the verifier.

+#### *B. Assertions*

+&emsp;According the UMA Grant specification [1], Section 3.3.1, the potential types of claim token formats are ID Tokens and SAML assertion.
+The Correlated Authorization framework uses the urn:ietf:params:oauth:client-assertion-type:jwt-bearer format for the asserted pushed claims tokens.
+To prove that the claimant is the rightful subject of the assertion the holder-of-key assertion [9] is used, which contains a hash value of the ticket possessed by the claimant.

 ## VI.
 Sequence Diagram